unleashit/react-similar-doctors/readme.md

 # react-similar-doctors
 React app that displays a list of doctors with detail views.
 In the detail view, there is component that displays related doctors using a custom relevance algorithm.
-Uses React, Webpack, ES6, Json Server and Axios.
+Uses React, Webpack, ES6, json-server and Axios.

 ### To use